FunnelEnvy/Cloudflare-Worker-Template/script-injection/README.md

     }
 })
 ```
-This code will inject javascript files into the head of a webpage.
+Adds JavaScript files into the head of a webpage.

-## Style Injection
+## CSS Style Injection
 ```js
 .on("head", {
     element(el) {